HackIllinois/submissions-guidelines/contribute/contribute.md

 1. You did not complete a PR:
 That's totally okay!
 You do *not* have to finish a PR to submit to HackIllinois.
-In your submitted gist, please link to any work-in-progress code (a branch, forked repo, etc.) along with the content covered below.
+In your submission gist, please link to any work-in-progress code (a branch, forked repo, etc.) along with the content covered below.

 2. You completed a PR